Holo-Host/saltmine/README.md

 This repository is the javascript code for a Cloudflare worker that:

-1. receives and email (by POST)
+1. receives email (by POST)
+1. looks for stored salt/hash by email
+1. if not found
-1. generates a SHA256 hash
+  * generates a SHA256 hash
 1. returns the hash to the sender

 Eventually it may do this also

-1. checks the KV store for the email and a salt
-1. generates a salt if necessary
 1. stores the email and salt in the KV store if it is new